 The centre offers research support and guidance for community groups around the First World War in general and in particular around the following themes:

-The centre will be officially launched on 21 March at the Library of Birmingham from 12-2.30pm.
+The centre was officially launched on 21 March at the Library of Birmingham.
 Enquiries can be sent to: firstname.lastname@example.org.

 Gateways contains a range of expertise which can help you explore the following areas: